 - 1. The current funding system for social care is both complex and unsustainable.
 Many individuals find it difficult to understand the potential social care costs they will be expected to meet later in life and, as a result, are not sufficiently prepared to meet them.
 The current means testing system may also create a disincentive for some people to save.
-It is estimated that by 2023-24, an extra £7bn will be needed annually to enable the sector to meet demographic pressures, fund minimum wages rises and protect individuals from potential catastrophic costs.1 Long-term solutions are needed to address the funding challenges faced by the sector. - 2.
+It is estimated that by 2023-24, an extra £7bn will be needed annually to enable the sector to meet demographic pressures, fund minimum wages rises and protect individuals from potential catastrophic costs.
+Long-term solutions are needed to address the funding challenges faced by the sector. - 2.
 In considering solutions, government must provide clarity about how care is to be funded.
 That is, whether individuals will be expected to cover or contribute the cost of their own care, or whether care costs will be met by the government or a combination thereof.
 The sooner this clarity is provided, the sooner individuals can start making informed decisions about their future.
 We note there are a range of insurance products already available to individuals.
-However, as many fail to anticipate their care needs, and to understand the costs they will be required to cover, the value of these products may not always be clear. - Clarity from the government about who pays for funding will also provide an incentive to the insurance sector in developing solutions.
+However, as many fail to anticipate their care needs, and to understand the costs they will be required to cover, the value of these products may not always be clear. - 3.
+Clarity from the government about who pays for funding will also provide an incentive to the insurance sector in developing solutions.
 Without this clarity, there will be unwillingness to do so.
-Once this is decided, the insurance industry will be able to design insurance solutions to assist individual's meet their care needs. - 4.
+Once this is decided, the insurance industry will be able to help with solutions, such as equity release and investment products, aimed at assisting individuals to save for, and meet, their care needs. - 4.
 When determining who should pay for care, government should consider the implications for intergenerational fairness.
 Previously, generations have become wealthier than their predecessor and have contributed to the support of earlier generations in old age.
 A poorer younger generation and a growing proportion of older people means this is no longer sustainable.
 The government should consider whether reform should see each generation pay for their own care.
 Should the government propose this, it would need to consider how it manages the fairness associated with a particular generation having to cover care costs for two generations, as well as how it would facilitate a transition period for the population already at, or close to, retirement.